commercetools/commercetools-sunrise-java/CONTRIBUTING.md

 * never reformat code, we want in diffs only real changes
 * use code formatting like in the rest of the application
 * use the namespace io.sphere.sdk
-* don't commit code which emmits warnings like unchecked generics
+* your committed code should not emit warnings such as unchecked generics
 * you need to use tests to prove that your code works, JUnit tests are sufficient
 * production code should be in Java
 * your code is from you and not copied from third party sources